yetanalytics/flint/doc/update.md

 All Graph Management update clauses, as well as `:load` and `:clear`, have `-silent` versions, e.g. `:load-silent`, which will return success in all cases and only silently fail.

-Each SPARQL update in Flint is a map that includes one of the aformentioned clauses (or two in the case of having both `:delete` and `:insert` clauses), as well as one or more of the following clauses:
+Each SPARQL update in Flint is a map that includes one of the aforementioned clauses (or two in the case of having both `:delete` and `:insert` clauses), as well as one or more of the following clauses:

 - Prologue clauses
   - `:base`